 Seriously, there is no set formula for any employment litigation.
 (I am sorry if you thought that was a real formula.)

 Sorry, no simple formula here.
-But, the good news is that we can provide a flat fee for most litigated matters, so you know exactly what this is going to cost before you delve into the legal minefield which is employment law.
+But, the good news is that we can provide a flat fee for most legal matters, so you know exactly what this is going to cost before you delve into the legal minefield.